Getting started

 <summary>What types of data can I collect with the Field App?</summary>

-On Enterprise plans you can collect point, line, or polygon data with the Field App.
+On Professional and Enterprise plans you can collect point, line, or polygon data with the Field App.
 For any of these features you can collect text fields, dates, date time, numbers, true/false, and images.

-On any plan you can add comments and annotations to the map from the Field App.
-Locations can tag existing features (points, lines or polygons).
-On Enterprise plans you can collect photos with comments.
+Anyone with access to a map can add comments and annotations from the Field App.
+Comments can tag existing features (points, lines, or polygons).
+Members with Contribute or Edit permission can attach photos to comments.

 </details>